lelouvincx/dotfiles/README.md

 2. Check your dependencies and environments
 3. Report with the plugin author

-Okay, let's move on to the usage guide:
-1. Firstly you should backup all your config files in one place to keep it safe.
-2. Fork this repo then clone to your local system and play with it anyway you want.
+If you want to experience with this dotfiles it's pretty easy to do.
+Firstly you should backup all your config files in one place to keep it safe.
+Then fork this repo and clone to your local system and play with it anyway you want.

-Many thanks for reading until here and enjoy your own dotfiles!

 - Resource alacritty config by saving the `alacritty.yml` file.
 - Resource zsh config by `zsh ~/.zshrc` or relaunch the terminal.
 - Resource tmux by `tmux source ~/.tmux.conf`.
 And you can install extensions by pressing `Ctrl + b + I` (in this case prefix key is Ctrl + b).
 - Resource neovim config by saving then `:so%`.
 Or you can relaunch it.

+Many thanks for reading until here and enjoy your own dotfiles!

 ## Thanks to...
+I want to give the special thanks to Ly Thanh Nhan, who first inspired me to use neovim as main IDE.
+After a pretty long time working on this project I think myself has a good knowledge and experience to share you guys.
+Besides, [balldk](https://github.com/balldk), [craftzdog](https://github.com/craftzdog/dotfiles-public) and [drievints](https://github.com/driesvints/dotfiles) taught me a lot for completing and improving my configs.

+In general, I want to give thanks to everyone who shares their dotfiles for their efforts to contribute their knowledge, mind and experience to the open-source community.

 ## About me
 - Visit my blog: [redmapleleaf.me](https://redmapleleaf.me/)